 There are deployment tools that support both approaches already, so which should you choose?

 In this post, we’ll talk about the pros and cons of each approach in terms of security, discoverability, and performance.
-We’ll also touch on some special cases where practical limitations often force you into consolidating your business logics into a single function.
+We’ll also touch on some special cases where practical limitations often force you into consolidating your business logic into a single function.

 Monolithic vs Single-Purposed Functions